-At Heathside leaders and managers a responsibility of managing the risk of harm.
+At Heathside leaders and managers have responsibility for managing the risk of harm.
 Staff will have the skills, knowledge and understanding to actively promote the wellbeing of all pupils through taking a strategic, comprehensive and inclusive approach to identifying and managing the risk of harm to pupils' wellbeing and safety.

-Risk assessments form a crucial part of this stategy.
+Risk assessments form a crucial part of this strategy.